-The recent study set out to determine whether playing Tetris would decrease the frequency and strength of cravings.
+The study set out to determine whether playing Tetris would decrease the frequency and strength of cravings.
 The study followed 31 undergraduate students.
 The experimental group was instructed to play Tetris for three minutes when they experienced a craving, and reported a decrease in cravings by about 20% (one-fifth).
 The study authors suggested that the game has the effect of reducing cravings by engaging and distracting the brain’s visual and spatial systems, the same portions that are involved in the visual fantasy of a craving.

 Having a person switch their focus from a craving to another activity is an example of the symptom breaking and symptom substitution that have been used in the practice of hypnotism for many decades.
 In Medical Hypnosis (1948) the influential psychotherapist Lewis Wolberg described giving a person with alcohol addiction the post-hypnotic suggestion that “Every time you crave a drink you will reach for a malted milk tablet, and this will give you a sense of pleasure and relaxation.”
 This technique is employed when a hypnotherapist suggests to a smoker that if he thinks of a cigarette he will crave water instead, or when it is suggested to the person with an eye blinking tic that she will instead twitch her index finger for one minute.
 In the latter example, the shift of motor activity to another part of the body, along with the mental activity of watching the minute pass, distracts the mind and disrupts the old habit pattern.
 When a new symptom replaces the old one, there is no need to worry, because a more recently acquired symptom usually can be removed easily.

 Symptom substitution can be thought of in terms of a conditioned response, which is a new response to a stimulus that is created by training.
-Many people have heard of Ivan Pavlov, the Russian physiologist famous for his work on the “conditioned reflex.”
-Pavlov found that if a buzzer was sounded at the same time when food was presented to a dog, the dog would eventually salivate at the sound of the buzzer alone.
+Ivan Pavlov, the Russian physiologist famous for his work on the “conditioned reflex”, found that if a buzzer was sounded at the same time when food was presented to a dog, the dog would eventually salivate at the sound of the buzzer alone.
 Hypnotherapy sometimes uses conditioning specifically to create a new response to a stimulus.
-For the person who thinks constantly about food, cigarettes, or checking their phone, hypnosis can train them to notice the craving more immediately, interrupt the mind from reinforcing the problematic conditioned pattern (the imagery of the craving), and divert attention consistently to the new conditioned response, to the degree that the new response is experienced as “automatic.”
+For the person who thinks constantly about food, cigarettes, or checking their phone, hypnosis can train them to notice the craving more immediately, interrupt the mind from reinforcing the problematic conditioned pattern (the imagery of the craving), and divert attention consistently to the new conditioned response, to the end that the new response is experienced as “automatic.”
 Through hypnosis the subject experiences a new separation between thoughts and behaviors.
 He identifies with the more powerful role of an observer watching and examining the craving process, instead of viewing himself as a “victim” of cravings as some autonomous force separate from the power of his own thoughts.
 All this gives the subject enough detachment from the habit to gain control over it and let it go completely.

 Wolberg also noted that alcoholics could be helped by engaging in hobbies that completely absorb them.
 Likewise, many smokers report that they do not think of cigarettes as frequently while occupied with work, and many people with a tic or a habit report that it disappears completely when they are engrossed deeply in an activity or conversation.